|HIKING THE ZION NARROWS (North Fork of the Virgin River)|| |

 Three Ways to Hike the Zion Narrows:

-For tourists or casual hikers who want to see the best of the Zion Narrows, this is the route to do.
-Starting at the Temple of Sinawava, you can hike up the Riverside Walk trail and then continue hiking right up the river to see some of the best "narrows" sections of the North Fork of the Virgin River.
+For tourists or casual hikers who want to see the best of the Zion Narrows, this is the hike that you want to do!
+Starting at the Temple of Sinawava (the last stop on the free Zion Canyon shuttle), you can hike up the Riverside Walk trail and then continue hiking right up the river to see some of the best "narrows" sections of the North Fork of the Virgin River.
 Hike up as far as you want to go and then turn around and retrace your steps.
 A side hike up Orderville Canyon is also a good detour to see even more amazing slot canyon scenery.
 As a round-trip hike, this can be as leisurely or strenuous as you wish to make it.
+A wilderness permit is NOT required for this hike.

 ROUTE INFORMATION and PHOTOS...